 Founded in 1865 by two animal lovers – Sofia and Julius Gerhardt, the Leningrad Zoo is considered one of the oldest zoos in the world and the second largest zoo in Russia with 2,000 animals from 410 species.
 If you like visiting zoos and you are exploring Petrograd Side, then why not plan a visit here and say hello to the Polar bears and giraffes.
 Your kids will love it!

-and like us you love to walk, ride a bike or eat out while surrounded
+and you love walking, or riding a bike, or eating out while surrounded

-by tall trees, squirrels and stunning garden flowers, then you should
+by tall trees, squirrels and stunning garden flowers, then a visit to this park is a must.

 Written by Davide C.